nautobot/nautobot-app-capacity-metrics/docs/admin/install.md

 !!! note
     Please check the [dedicated page](compatibility_matrix.md) for a full compatibility matrix and the deprecation policy.

+## App Security

+The Capacity Metrics App will use the `METRICS_AUTHENTICATED` setting from Nautobot Core if set to `True` to require authentication to reach the URL endpoint.
+The `METRICS_AUTHENTICATED` setting was added in Nautobot 2.1.5.
+See [Nautobot Core Optional Settings](https://docs.nautobot.com/projects/core/en/stable/user-guide/administration/configuration/optional-settings/#metrics_authenticated) for further configuration details.
+If not set or set to `False`, the URL endpoint will work as it currently does without authentication.

 ## Install Guide

 !!! note